danielfrg/gcp-llm-retrieval-augmentation/docs/3_firestore.md

 # 3. Firestore

-Firestore is the document database used to store all the questions with their respective IDs.
+Firestore is the document database used to store all the context of the questions of the dataset with their respective IDs.

-This DB is used by the web UI to retrieve the questions showed to the user.
+This DB is used by the web UI and API to retrieve these documents and show them to the user.
-The API simply returns the IDs of the documents using Firestore we can retrieve the questions based on those IDs.

 ## Setup